 - 4.22 Green spaces are a vital part of a vibrant and healthy community and are of great importance to the character and identity of a place.
 They are valued for a wide range of reasons including: visual amenity; historic significance; recreational value; tranquillity; and richness of wildlife.
 Uncontrolled changes to green spaces can irrevocably alter their special character or intrinsic value. - 4.23 National planning policy enables neighbourhood plans to designate areas of local green space for special protection, thereby preventing development on these sites other than in very special circumstances.
 These spaces do not need to be publicly accessible but must be in reasonably close proximity to the community they serve as well as being demonstrably special to them, holding a particular local significance.
-The designation cannot be applied to an extensive tract of land. - 4.24 The sites listed in policy MSG8 and shown on the policies map are proposed to be designated as local green space as they meet the criteria set out within national policy and guidance.
-A background paper has been prepared to outline the reasons why the sites are of particular importance to the local community and to explain the process that led to their proposed designation8.
-The designation of the sites will assist with the delivery of plan objectives 1 and 2.
+The designation cannot be applied to an extensive tract of land.

+- 4.24 The sites listed in policy MSG6 and shown on the policies map (annex 1) are designated as local green space as they meet the criteria set out within national policy and guidance.
+A background paper has been prepared to outline the reasons why the sites are of particular importance to the local community and to explain the process that led to their designation4.
+The designation of the sites assists with the delivery of plan objectives 1 and 2. - 4.25 The following sites shown on Map 4 have also been designated as Local Green Space in the Darlington Local Plan: a.
+Water Park, Station Road b.
+Station Road Playing Field and Playground c.
+Land off Middleton Lane, after Pine Tree Grove d.
+Almora Hall field, off Middleton Lane.